 As discussed, the Village reports major funds in the basic financial statements.
-The other supplementary information is the schedule of compensation paid to the Mayor and Council members and is presented in a subsequent section of this report on page 42.
+The other supplementary information includes the schedule of compensation paid to the Mayor and Council members and the schedule of compensation, benefits and other payments to the chief executive officer which are presented in a subsequent section of this report on pages 42 through 43.